 “We view patient data as being under the control of the patient.
 With your permission Chimp1ACO and Chimp2ACO will share patient data with each other and with anyone else you choose – even BigGorillaACO.
 It’s your data.
 We’ll even go so far as to say that BigGorillaACO’s decision to invest in proprietary HIT and to make sharing your patient data difficult is mean, dangerous to your health, and immoral.
 So there.”

 IMHO, this will be a very positive market evolution.
 And at least in part – we’ll be able to thank Google+ for educating us on the importance of data portability.

-Table of contents for Social Networks and Care Coordination
+Table of contents for the series--Social Networks and Care Coordination

 - Could Facebook Be Your Platform for Care Coordination?